 Making a compliment or a complaint

-If you have a concern, complaint or compliment relating to Adahps you can talk to our staff about the issue.
-Alternatively, you can put it in writing and send it to the program manager.
+If you have a concern, complaint or compliment relating to Adahps you can talk to our staff or write to the Adahps Service Co-ordinator.

 Managing HIV information